We’re excited to introduce you to our friend Linda today.

 5. I love to custom order handmade toys, like this Totoro.

 How are you involved in the Mr. Chiizu app?

 Jessica Lopez was the one who wouldn’t give up on the great idea to make a purikura app but with real art from popular artists.
-Her friends Stella Lai and Krister Olsson aka Tree Axis decided to make it after she’s been on about it for a couple of years.
+Her friends Stella Lai and Krister Olsson, aka Tree Axis, decided to make it after she had been on about it for a couple of years.

-I had been making game elements for my dream game on the side of my regular jobs and posted my work on Flickr.
-Stella knows just about every person I know in San Francisco and we know each other through friends and she likes my work.
+I had been making game elements for my dream game on the side and posted my work on Flickr.
+Stella knows just about every person I know in San Francisco, and we know each other through friends and she likes my work.

 Where do you get your inspiration from?

 The inspiration is from everywhere.
 I started to create a city called Lucky Lawn City, a superficial town that is a mixture of western and eastern culture.
 The characters in this world kind of represent the life I live here or what I’d like to do.
 They even have their own currency.